-Federal funding is determined by authorizations established under SAFETEA-LU.
-As of December 2010, Congress has extended the federal transportation act while it drafts a new federal transportation bill.
+Federal funding is determined by authorizations established under MAP-21.
+As of February 2015, Congress has extended MAP-21 through a continuing resolution ending May 31, 2015.
 Most federal transportation program funds are apportioned by formula using factors relevant to the specific program.
 Some are discretionary programs.
 Explanations of each highway and transit funding programs, including eligible uses of funds, limitations, federal and state funding ratios, and availability are presented below.